uc-cdis/mixed-datatype-clustering/README.md

 The first method is Sparse KMedoids Clustering which can use either of scikit-learn KMedoids clustering algorithms ('pam' or 'alternate').
-This k-medoids method is based off of the sparse k-means clustering algorithm defined in this paper https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2930825/
+This k-medoids method is based off of the sparse k-means clustering algorithm defined in this paper https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2930825/. `TCGA_Nextflow` provides a practical example of using this algorithm in a pipeline for analyzing cancer data (more information is available in its separate TCGA_README).

 ## Some important notes on the functions and Sparse K-Medoids method